jc0n/sherdog-scraper/doc/source/sherdog.rst

     .. attribute:: fights

-       List of :class:`Fight` objects that the fighter has fought in.
+       List of all :class:`Fight` objects that the fighter has fought in.

+    .. attribute:: fights_won

+       List of :class:`Fight` objects only for fights that the fighter has won.

+    .. attribute:: fights_lost

+       List of :class:`Fight` objects only for fights that the fighter has lost.

     .. exception:: DoesNotExist